allain/piff/README.md

 ## Why the idiotic name?

-If you sound out PHP it kinda sounds like Piff.
+If you sound out PHP, it kinda sounds like Piff.
 In the same way that piff kinda feels like PHP.

-## Features
+## Features / Opinions

 1. Semicolons are optional
 1. Use clauses are automatically inferred
 1. Functions can be composed using a special pipe syntax
 1. Defining classes is less verbose
 1. Defining arrays is less verbose
-1. ...
+1. Formatting shoudl be part of the language (like in go)

 ## A Quick Piff example that demonstrates some of its benefits